Fairness in Information Access Systems: Feedback Loops

 \citet{Hashimoto2018-jx} study feedback loops in production systems from a fairness perspective.
 The authors model a population of users iteratively engaging with a system that trains using behavioral data.
 The model and supporting experiments in the context of predictive typing demonstrate that, over time, machine learning algorithms pay more attention to dominant subgroups of users as they lose under-represented subgroups of users.
 The authors propose applying techniques from distributionally robust optimization to achieve more balanced performance, resulting in broad user retention. \citet{Zhang2019-ue} extend this work by analyzing the dynamics of fairness in sequential decision-making.
 Finally, in the context of predictive policing, \citet{Ensign2018-bt} theoretically demonstrate how to filter feedback to improve the fairness of decision-making systems learning from feedback loops.

-A well-known effect in information access systems is that of presentation bias.
-User are more likely to experience and rate items that the recommender system itself produces.
+A well-known effect in information access systems is that of various presentation-related biases \citep{Joachims2017-wz, Yue2010-hp}.
+User are more likely to experience and rate items that the system itself suggests, and their interaction may be affected by where and how it presents those results.
 This is by design: the system is presenting items that it regards as ones users will want to interact with.
-However, presentation bias can cause a form of positive feedback, in which presented items gain in popularity, leading to greater bias towards presenting them, at the expense of other items.
+However, this bias can cause a form of positive feedback, in which presented items gain in popularity, leading to greater bias towards presenting them, at the expense of other items \citep{Chaney2018-us, Fleder2009-bi}.
 Positive feedback loops are inherently antithetical to fairness: they magnify small initial differences between item rating frequency into large ones as time goes on.
 It is also very difficult for new entrants to break into a market with positive feedback effects since they would have to gain traction against well-entrenched competition.
 Recommender systems therefore tend naturally towards unfairness, a tendency that a fairness-aware recommender system will need to continuously counter.

 Feedback loops in recommender systems have been studied in a number of recent works. \citet{Chaney2018-us} examined the homogenization of recommendations in iterative environments.
 They find that recommendation systems, especially those based on machine learning, increase the consistency in recommendations across different users but also tend to increase the inequity of exposure across items.
-This phenomenon was termed bias amplification in work by \citet{Mansoury2020-uh}.
+This phenomenon was termed ``bias amplification'' in work by \citet{Mansoury2020-uh}.
 Similar effects were found an information retrieval context in \citep{Sun2018-nk}.
 Multi-agent simulation techniques were used to provide a theoretical basis for such findings in \citep{Jiang2019-mx}.
+Some work in online learning contexts looks to rectify these biases and prevent bias amplification through the feedback loop; for example, \citet{Morik2020-tz} use separate fairness and utility estimators to improve group fairness in dynamic learning-to-rank settings.